Fun Fall Events Around Austin for Families – 2025

 Austin, TX 78704

-This year’s annual Halloween children’s concert is a murder mystery written by composer Nathaniel Stookey and children’s author Lemony Snicket!
+This year’s annual Halloween children’s concert is pirate themed!
 Best for ages 4-11.
 Costumes welcome!
-There are fun activities before the concert, so get there early!
+There are fun activities before the concert like an instrument petting zoo, so get there early!

 Fall Events on the North Side of Austin